varundwt/js-react-padho/Concurrency.md

 Deadlock: Processes waiting indefinitely for resources.
 Thread Safety: Ensuring safe concurrent execution.
 Asynchronous Programming: Non-blocking task execution.
-Concurrency is crucial for improving the performance and responsiveness of applications, particularly in systems with multiple users or tasks.
+Concurrency is crucial for improving the performance and responsiveness of applications, particularly in systems with multiple users or tasks...